Thinking About Moving To Alameda, CA: Things to Consider

 6. Local Politics

 Alameda local politics is "something else."
 I will not say much about it, but a quick google search of the city counsel members, as well as the former Mayor, will probably cause some emotional response if you care about local politics.
-All I can say is that greed, corruption, etc exists no matter how "liberal" and quaint a city may seem.
+All I can say is that greed, corruption, etc exists no matter how "liberal" and quaint a city may seem, but it's also not any worse than any Republican lead areas.

 7. Earthquakes & Liquefaction